hwillGIT/IsaiahStudyInteractive/replit.md

 ## Recent Changes

+**November 9, 2025**: Corrected structural markers to reflect true chiastic centers.
+Each chapter now has exactly ONE yellow dot marking its true chiastic pivot (or none if structure doesn't have a clear symmetrical center).
+Previous markers that were actually narrative transitions, thematic climaxes, or dramatic turns have been removed.
+Hinge explanations updated to be uniform and succinct across all chapters.
+Chapter 8 corrected from 2 hinges to 1 (verse 14: sanctuary OR stumbling stone).

 **November 2025**: Improved UX by conditionally hiding the Scripture Connections tab when verses lack connections.
 Previously, clicking a verse without connections would show a blank "Scripture Connections" tab that looked like a loading failure.
 Now, the tab only appears when the verse has documented connections (either `from` or `to` arrays), providing a cleaner interface with less reading required.

 ---